 And snoring when seated is not a good test for sleep apnea generally.
 It only had a 59% specificity, meaning that many people with sleep apnea don’t snore when in an upright position.
 But what it does indicate is that when a person snores in an upright position they are more likely to have moderate to severe sleep apnea.
 Snoring when sitting has an 82% specificity for moderate to severe sleep apnea.
 In other words, 82% of people with moderate to severe sleep apnea snore when seated.

-If you are part of the 18% who snores but does not have sleep apnea, the Zyppah® anti-snoring device may be a solution for you.
+If you are part of the 18% who snores but does not have sleep apnea, we have a solution for you.

 Avoiding Snoring on the Plane